Rethinking Class-Prior Estimation for Positive-Unlabeled Learning: Regrouping for CPE (ReCPE)

-By regrouping $G_A$ to $H$, we can rewrite $F$ as a mixture of two new component distributions where the anchor set assumption always holds.
-Note that the anchor set assumption is a stronger variant of the irreducible assumption.
+Finally, we can rewrite the unlabeled data distribution $\Pu$ as a mixture of two new class-conditional distributions $\Pnp$ and $\Ppp$ defined in Theorem~\ref{mainone} by normalization.

-\begin{thm} Let $F=(1-\kappa^{*})G+\kappa^{*}H$.
-Let $A \subset \support(F)$.
-By regrouping $G_{A}$ to $H$, $F$ can be written as a mixture, i.e., $F=(1-\kappa')G'+\kappa' H'$, where
+\begin{thm} Let $\Pu=(1-\pi)\Pn+\pi \Pp$.
+Let $A \subset \support(\Pu)$.
+By regrouping $\Pn^{A}$ to $\Pp$, $\Pu$ can be written as a mixture, i.e., $\Pu=(1-\pi')\Pnp+\pi' \Ppp$, where

-and $G'$ and $H'$ satisfy the anchor set assumption. \end{thm}
+and $\Pnp$ and $\Ppp$ satisfy the anchor set assumption. \end{thm}

-When $G$ is reducible to $H$, $\kappa^{*}$ is not identifiable, which will lead to an estimation bias as we discussed before.
-However, the above theorem states that the new mixture proportion $\kappa'$ is always identifiable as $G'$ is always irreducible to $H'$.
-Thus, after regrouping, $\kappa'$ can be estimated by the existing MPE estimators based on Eq.~(\ref{estimator}).
+When class-conditional distributions $\Pn$ and $\Pp$ do not satisfy the irreducibility assumption, $\pi$ cannot be obtained by using CPE methods based on MPE, which will lead to an estimation bias discussed before.
+However, Theorem~\ref{mainone} shows that the new proportion $\pi'$ is always identifiable as $\Pnp$ and $\Ppp$ always satisfy the anchor set assumption.
+Thus, after regrouping, $\pi'$ is identifiable and can be estimated by the existing CPE methods.